Updated August 1, 2023

 There are multiple options in the financial market regarding investment products and loan opportunities.
 Our final decision-making process is ultimately influenced by the extent of interest implied on various financial instruments as we explore options that offer better returns or loans with minimum interest rates.
 The correlation between these factors guides our decision-making.

 The “Effective Interest Rate” is the subtle way of comparing these instruments where we can deduce and finally decide whether to go ahead with a loan/investment.

 Most importantly, it clarifies and evaluates the outcome where compounded interests are levied differently.
 It should be noted that the nominal interest rate is the simplest interest rate, also called a stated interest rate.
 There are no fundamentals such as compounding for the stated interest rate, which differs from an effective interest rate (EIR).

-Compound interest is calculated based on the principal amount but also includes all the accrued interest of previous periods of a loan or investment.
-It can, therefore, be called as ‘interest on interest’ and can enormously grow the sum at a speedy rate than how it goes with a stated interest rate which is calculated by principal amount only.
-The rate of compounding interest being accrued depends upon the frequency of compounding so the more compounding periods, the higher the compounding interest.
+Compound interest is calculated based on the principal amount but includes all the accrued interest of previous periods of a loan or investment.
+It can, therefore, be term as‘ interest on interest’ and can enormously grow the sum faster than how it goes with a stated interest rate calculated by principal amount only.
+The rate of compounding interest being accrued depends upon the compounding frequency, so the more compounding periods, the higher the compounding interest.

 - i = Annual rate of interest